crudualexandra/Network-Programming-/lab1-http-fileserver/Report/README.md

 # Build and start server
 docker compose up -d web
 ```
+Starts the web service container in the background (detached), publishes its ports, and runs the HTTP server so others on the LAN can reach it.
 <img src="./2.png" alt="Screenshot 2 – Start server" width="800">

 ```bash